SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 Mutating Methods for Value Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Structures and enumerations are :ref:`CustomTypes_ValueTypes`.
+Structures and enumerations are :ref:`ClassesAndStructures_ValueTypes`.
 By default, the properties of a value type cannot be modified from within its instance methods.

 ..
 TODO: find out why.